RedAngel121/NytePack/README.md

   - Check everything else to make sure it doesnt break the spirit of the pack
 - Lightmans Currency update to v2.2
   - Change the coin upgrade size to 100/1
-  - investigate all new config system
+  - Investigate all new config system
 - Immersive Aircraft
-  - nerf pedal crafts
+  - Nerf pedal crafts
-  - better integration with alternative tech and crafting recipes
+  - Better integration with alternative tech and crafting recipes
-  - possible steel aircraft industry?
+  - Possible steel aircraft industry?
 - Philip's Ruins
   - Increase Distance Between Ruins
   - Remove MiniBoss Ruins?